-To view our power point presentation click here: School Slideshow 2016
+To view our power point presentation click here: School Presentation with Jeopardy

 Organize an Invasive Species Field Trip!

 Organize a weed pull or restoration event with your class to take action and protect our native biodiversity.
 Invasive species and native biodiversity are important themes tied to the BC curriculum.
 Take your class or youth group outside to identify invasive plants/species, and organize a weed pull or restoration event in the Columbia Shuswap region.
-CSISS staff will help you find a site for your event, provide you with work gloves and some tools, and a staff person to help guide the field trip (pending availability, June 2016).
+CSISS staff will help you find a site for your event, provide you with work gloves and some tools, and a staff person to help guide the field trip.

 For more information, please CONTACT US.